Real-time Human Finger Pointing Recognition and Estimation for Robot Directives Using a Single Web-Camera

-In this work, a full framework was proposed for a robot to reason about a pointing user through an RGB camera and act to reach the pointed target.
-The framework includes the novel \pn model for recognition of a pointing gesture and estimation of its direction relative to the camera on the robot.
-The \pns model in the background segments any observed lifted arm in the image for further parsing by the two models.
-Arm segmentation by \pns along with MiDaS depth approximation have been shown to be crucial for accurate estimation of pointing position and direction.
-A comprehensive analysis over a large and diverse test set has validated the high accuracy of \pn compared to state-of-the-art approaches with skeleton-based models in particular. \pn was also successfully tested on possible edge cases such as occlusions and multiple participants in the observed image.
+This work presented a comprehensive framework enabling a robot to interpret a user’s pointing gesture using an RGB camera and navigate toward the indicated target.
+Central to the framework is the novel PointingNet model, designed for recognizing pointing gestures and estimating their direction relative to the robot-mounted camera.
+The PointingNet-S model operates in the background to segment any observed lifted arm, providing focused input for the recognition and estimation models.
+The combination of arm segmentation by PointingNet-S and MiDaS depth approximation has been demonstrated to be essential for achieving accurate estimations of pointing position and direction.
+Extensive testing on a large and diverse dataset validated the high accuracy of PointingNet, significantly outperforming state-of-the-art skeleton-based models.
+The framework also successfully handled challenging edge cases, such as occlusions and multiple participants in the image.

-The experimental results over two robotic platforms have shown sufficient accuracy for the robot to reach a human desired target through natural pointing.
-In real-world scenarios, our natural pointing model can be accompanied with verbal instructions for the robot to reach a certain object or place.
-Verbal communication provides context regarding the desired task and can better direct the robot.
-We leave this for future efforts.
-Future work may also consider incorporating gaze estimation from the image during user glance at the target.
-As discussed in Section \ref{sec:preliminary}, agile capturing will be required as users tend to take a very short glance at the desired target.
+Experimental evaluations on two robotic platforms demonstrated the system's capability to navigate toward human-indicated targets with sufficient accuracy.
+While the proposed approach generalizes well across different users, environments, and edge cases, its current limitation lies in the effective range of up to five meters.
+Future work should explore the use of super-resolution techniques to enhance the image quality of pointing gestures observed from greater distances \cite{bamani2024}.
+Additionally, specific edge cases that yielded higher errors may benefit from targeted data collection to refine the model and improve robustness.

+For long-distance pointing, even minor errors in estimation can result in significant deviations from the intended target, leading to ambiguity.
+To address this, verbal instructions can be integrated into the system to provide additional context about the desired task, enhancing the robot's ability to reach specific objects or locations.
+For instance, a user could combine pointing with verbal commands such as “green door” or “left-hand side window” to ensure precision.
+Incorporating such multimodal communication is a promising avenue for future research.
+Lastly, while pupil gaze is challenging to capture from a distance, future efforts may consider integrating face gaze estimation to provide supplementary directional cues.
+As discussed in Section \ref{sec:preliminary}, capturing the gaze effectively will require agile processing due to the brief nature of user glances at the target.
+These enhancements could further extend the applicability and robustness of the proposed framework in real-world scenarios.